ntampellini/TSCoDe/docs/introduction.rst

   on the embedded structures, using the `Sella <https://github.com/zadorlab/sella>`__ library through ASE.

 - With ``NEB``, a climbing image nudged elastic band (CI-NEB) transition state search is performed on each embedded structure.
-This tends to perform best with atropisomer rotation embeddings, where start and end points are available, and do not need to be guessed like for other embeds.
+This tends to perform best with the scan> operator, where the initial minimum energy path is extracted from the distance or dihedral scan points.

 - The ``saddle>`` and ``neb>`` operators work in the same way on user-provided structures.